 Cedars-Sinai offers the most comprehensive options for banking and storing cord blood — the few ounces of blood left in the umbilical cord and placenta after delivery — through an exclusive agreement with CORD:USE, a leading cord blood bank.

-- Free anonymous donation to CORD:USE's public cord blood bank: if your donated cord blood meets the criteria, it will be made available to patients who need a stem cell transplant.
+• Public bank: Anonymous donation to CORD:USE's public cord blood bank.
+If your donated cord blood meets the criteria, it will be made available to help patients who need a stem cell transplant.
 This option is provided free of charge to families.

 How is cord blood collected?